Theme

 Where it fits

-This fits in the ecosystem layer rather than the model or end-user product layer.
+Compare it within the ecosystem layer rather than the model or end-user product layer.
 It is more relevant to readers comparing AI coding workflows, design-system operations, and developer tooling than to readers looking for a single assistant app.

 Reporting note